Preferred by many due to their pain free, light weight and tension-less nature, knotless box braids hairstyles are here to stay.

 Start by washing and conditioning your hair.
 Straighten or stretch your hair and ensure that it’s easy to part.

 Use a rattail comb to section your hair into triangle or square parts.
 You can section your hair into big or small parts depending on the size you’re going for.

 Use shine n jam to sleek the roots of your hair and to make your sectioned parts look neat.

 Take the sectioned part and start braiding it like you would with normal hair.

-After braiding your natural hair to a considerable length, take your braiding hair and start feeding it into the already braided hair.
+After braiding your natural hair about 1 to two times, take your braiding hair and start feeding it into the already braided hair.